Colonel (COL) Amelia Duran-Stanton is currently the Army Medical Specialist Corps Specific Branch Proponent Officer at JBSA-Fort Sam Houston, Texas.

 She and her husband have two beautiful children.

-Acknowledgments: This biography was written by LTC Amelia Duran-Stanton and MAJ Patrick Walsh and was submitted to the Society in September 2017.
-The biography was updated in September 2023.
-Photographs are courtesy of LTC Duran-Stanton.
+Acknowledgments: This biography was written by COL Amelia Duran-Stanton and MAJ Patrick Walsh and was submitted to the Society in September 2017.
+The biography was updated in December 2023.
+Photographs are courtesy of COL Duran-Stanton.

 Disclaimer: The authors’ views do not reflect the official policy of the Department of the Army, Department of Defense, or the U.S. Government.